-- How Local Services ads are ranked
+- How Does Google Rank Local Services Ads?

-Naturally, Local Services are a can’t-miss opportunity.
+Naturally, local services are a can’t-miss opportunity.
 But, there are some things you should know about the program—including eligibility requirements, the sign-up process, and that Pinkerton-issued background check.

-What are Google Local Services Ads?
+What Are Google’s Local Services Ads?